bibiki/bibiki.github.io/_posts/2023-01-13-demystifying-mining.md

     return next(gen)

 ```
 In Bitcoin, nonce is rather seeked by counting.
-But to keep things simpler and, again, to remove the idea that bitcoin mining solves complex mathematical problems, and to show that mining really is as simple as counting, I will use that dummy nonce generator.
+But to keep things simpler and, again, to remove the idea that Bitcoin mining solves complex mathematical problems, and to show that mining really is as simple as counting, I will use that dummy nonce generator.

 And, finally, my hash acceptability tester will be this: